-The Altitude displays the navX-MXP's calculated current altitude, based upon the reading from the pressure sensor, the current temperature and the sea-level pressure.
+The Altitude displays the navX-sensor's calculated current altitude, based upon the reading from the pressure sensor, the current temperature and the sea-level pressure.

 The Altitude is displayed in red text if a Pressure Sensor is not installed.
-Pressure Sensors are only installed on the navX-MXP Aero.
-Valid altitude readings are displayed in white text.